burdiyan/schemagen/README.md

+**THIS PACKAGE IS DEPRECATED**

+Since I ended up ditching Avro in favor of Protobuf for everything I do, this repo is not mantained anymore.
+I would accept fixes and PRs if someone wanted to fix something.

+---

 # Schemagen [![GoDoc](https://godoc.org/github.com/burdiyan/schemagen?status.svg)](https://godoc.org/github.com/burdiyan/schemagen)

 This is a tool that fetches Avro schemas from [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) and compiles them to Go code.